ankita0811/PostgresqlConf/new-proposal.md

 ### Tenant-Admission-Control

-Sever admission-control measures like connection_limits, disk_size_limits are built-in to MT-PostgreSQL-as-a-Service.
+Several admission-control measures like connection_limits, disk_size_limits are built-in to MT-PostgreSQL-as-a-Service.
 For e.g. write requests are blocked when disk_size crosses a configured threshold to prevent postgress process crashes.
 Connection_limits are enforced at MTU level to prevent connection hogging.

 ### Disaster-Recovery/Data-Protection-using-Backup-and-Restore